Table of Contents[Hide][Show]

-How often do you hear the term ‘canonicalisation’.
-It’s a common term used by SEOs in SEO and can be applied to many different contexts, most of them revolving around the idea of ‘duplicate content and how to avoid it’.
+How often do you hear the term ‘canonicalization’.
+It’s a common term used by SEOs in SEO and can be applied to many different contexts, most revolving around the idea of ‘duplicate content and how to avoid it’.

-This is where establishing a strategy to define urls is key, and in particular, deciding on the casing is very important.
-In doing so, you will avoid having to patch things up with rel canonicals, 301 redirects and other hacks in future.
+This is where establishing a strategy to define urls is critical, and in particular, deciding on the casing is very important.
+In doing so, you will avoid having to patch things up with rel canonicals, 301 redirects, and other hacks in the future.

 Let’s take a look at these two scenarios for urls:

--Inbound links start pouring with the wrong syntax on urls, eg: capital letters everywhere instead of just first letter
+- Inbound links start pouring with the wrong syntax on urls, eg: capital letters everywhere instead of just the first letter

--internal linking pointing, due to some flaw, to the url with incorrect syntax
+- internal linking point, due to some flaw, to the URL with incorrect syntax

 All this can be avoided by strictly defining how the system should deal with incorrect url formations.

-For example, a typical url syntax plan can be:
+For example, a typical url syntax plan that I’m keen on and almost always push for can be:

 - all urls in lowercase

-- dash ( – ) symbol will replace white space in between words
+- dash ( – ) symbol will replace the white space in between words

 But that’s not enough.
 If we want to avoid deviations from the above rules, we should specify stability-driven code rules :